 The manifestation of these requirements could take various forms – from setting up a private cloud to leveraging niche technology platforms.
 For example, UK’s MedChemica, an intermediary company, manages the data sharing for Roche and AstraZeneca.
 MedChemica's expertise in Matched Molecular Pair Analysis (MMPA) technology, besides adding to the competencies of the pharma companies, also raises the quality and specificity of drug design rules.

 Tools such as High Performance Computing (HPC) also contribute to open innovation.
 In a study conducted using a 50,000-core cluster (Amazon cloud), the computational chemistry outfit Schrdinger analyzed 21 million drug compounds in just three hours, at a cost of less than USD 4,900.
 Using the traditional approach, in addition to the large sum of money, this would have taken four years to complete.
-You can read more about this HPC success story here.

 In all such cases, as IT requirements evolve, QA takes center stage in ensuring GxP compliance, infrastructure qualification, security risk assessment, and data privacy.
 It also plays an important role in validating data ingestion, storage formats, migration guidelines, conversion rules, and analytical algorithms.
 While IT has a defined role cut out for itself – meeting storage and cloud requirements, QA has some homework to do – move beyond traditional test cases, evolve and adopt modern methodologies that assure not just functionality, but also performance, security, availability and reliability.